kirby-deprecated-plugins/field-engineer/.github/contributing.md

 # How to contribute

-## Buy licenses

-To keep this project going, one of the best ways to contribute is to buy licenses.
+Issue reports and pull requests are very valuable to improve this project.

 ## Issue reporting

-If you find something that does not work, you can add a new issue.
-Before you do so, make sure there is no issue of the same problem already.
+If you find something that does not work, add a new issue.
+Explain the problem as well as you can.
+Make sure the issue does not already exists.
+Provide the blueprint code if needed.

 ## Pull requests